yiren-jian/LabelHalluc/README.md

-# Label Hallucination for Few-Shot Classification (Coming Soon)
+# Label Hallucination for Few-Shot Classification

 This repo covers the implementation of the following paper:  **"Label Hallucination for Few-Shot Classification"** .
 If you find this repo useful for your research, please consider citing the paper.